WA9ONY/Pico-RP2040/README2.md

 + Web Editor needs the Arduino Create Agent installed to communicate to the Arduino board.
 + To use the [Arduino Cloud](https://cloud.arduino.cc/home/) the [free Cloud account](https://cloud.arduino.cc/plans/) provides 100 MBytes of storage.
 + Later the Arduino IoT Cloud will be used in projects.
 The Arduino Cloud and Arduino IoT Cloud are different.

 ## IDE [V2.0.3](https://www.arduino.cc/en/software)
 + Icon installed desktop.
 + V2 has a debugger.
 + Editor auto completes.

 ## IDE [V1.8.19](https://www.arduino.cc/en/software)
 + Icon installed desktop.
++ Most Arduino books are written about the Arduino IDE V1.8 or earlier.